Logic Functions

 ready to take a value.
 Once that value is passed, it will run it through both of

-the predicates and return the result of combining it over a logical or
+the predicates and return the result of combining it over a logical or.
+This

 combined with other logic functions.